Love bombing is being “carpet-bombed” with over-the-top gestures of love.

 You need boundaries with them:

-B. How to respond to a love-bomber’s reaction to your set boundaries?
+B. How to respond to a love-bomber’s reaction to your boundaries?

-Observe how the love-bomber reacts to your new boundaries and respond as follows:
+Observe how they react to your new boundaries and respond as follows:

 Finally, stop the unreasonably flirtatious behavior of love-bombers whenever you feel uncomfortable.